How to Prepare Flower Gardens for Spring

 Cutting Back & Pruning In Your Garden

-Wooden perennials such as lavender, artemisa, and russian sage should be pruned in the spring to maximize growth, since they bloom from existing branches.
+Woody perennials such as lavender, artemisa, and russian sage should be pruned in the spring to maximize growth, since they produce new blooms from existing branches.
 Prune just above the new growth.
 Other evergreen perennials, such as coral bells, keep their foliage though winter, so just cut the damaged leaves and the plant will start to produce new foliage shortly.

 Raking Debris From Your Garden

 After cutting and pruning, it’s time to gently rake your garden.
-As long as the ground isn't frozen and or too wet, rake off any leaves, branches and anything that may have settled on to the garden during winter.
+As long as the ground isn't frozen or too wet, you can rake off any leaves, branches and debris that may have settled onto your garden soil during winter.
 If you notice weeds, this is a great time to weed your garden before applying compost, fertilizer and mulch.

 When To Use Compost, Fertilizer and Mulch in the Spring Garden

-One of the final steps in prepping your perennial gardens is to add a layer of mulch.
-If you are planning on adding or dividing plants, omit this last step until you are ready.
+One of the final steps in prepping your perennial gardens, is to add a layer of mulch.
+If you are planning on adding or dividing your plants, omit this last step until you're ready.
 If your garden is ready to go, apply 2-3 inches of mulch, such as shredded bark or pine needles.
 Mulch helps retain water when needed and keep weeds at a minimum.
 If you use cedar mulch it is a natural mosquito repellent, something to consider if you live in a woodland or wetland area.

 The very last step is, enjoy your garden!
-Proud of your garden?
-Share with us on Facebook!
 Happy Gardening.